aloredo1/Quake/README.md

 Hey Guys,

-This is my repository that holds my Quake multiplayer maps.
+This is my repository that holds my Quake maps.
 Feel free to explore and play!!!